Part 4 of the MCMC Samplers Series • Interactive visualization of temperature ladder sampling for multimodal distributions

 Chain 1 (β=1.0) position over time.
 Good mixing shows random walk behavior with mode switches.

-Unlike single-chain MCMC, parallel tempering convergence depends on both within-chain mixing
+Unlike single-chain MCMC, mixing quality in parallel tempering depends on both within-chain exploration

-(each chain exploring its target) and between-chain communication (swaps transferring information).
+(each chain covering its tempered target) and between-chain communication (swaps transferring

 Cold Chain (β=1.0) - Both Coordinates Over Time